Each visitor to your e-commerce site is a potential customer. Their every interaction from the homepage to checkout will determine if you make a sale.

 Knowing whether someone is ready to buy or merely exploring their options makes all the difference in how to approach this person.

-With these numbers in mind, it makes sense to start a project that focuses on increasing page speed.
+A site that loads in 1 second has an e-commerce conversion rate 2.5x higher than a site that loads in 5 seconds.
+With that in mind, it makes sense to start a project that focuses on increasing page speed.
 To learn which steps you can take, check out this article by Ecommerce Guide.